 About the Zoo

-Blackpool Zoo is proud to have the only family of gorillas in the North of England, so make your acquaintance with Bukavu (the silverback), Miliki, Njema, and youngsters Meisie, Moanda and Makari.
-Then head next door to Orangutan Outlook, where you’ll find our family of amazing and lively Bornean orangutans.
+We also take care of the only family of gorillas in the North of England, so make sure that meeting Bukavu, Miliki, Njema, Meisie, Moanda and baby Makari is on your Blackpool Zoo to do list.
+You can also pop next door to Orangutan Outlook, where you will find our amazing group of cheeky Bornean orangutans.

 Blackpool Zoo are proud members of The British and Irish Association of Zoo’s and Aquariums (BIAZA) charity, who are a professional body representing the best zoos and aquariums in the UK and Ireland.
 Being a member of BIAZA demonstrates the zoos dedication to conserving the natural world through research, conservation and education, in doing so Blackpool Zoo hope this also inspires you, the visitor, to do the same."